bopopescu/chromium72-1/src/docs/mac_build_instructions.md

 $ fetch chromium
 ```

-If you don't want the full repo history, you can save a lot of time by
+If you don't need the full repo history, you can save time by using
-adding the `--no-history` flag to `fetch`.
+`fetch --no-history chromium`.

 Expect the command to take 30 minutes on even a fast connection, and many
 hours on slower ones.